danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Review the infrastructure and dockerization - use a docker container for the service
 - [ ] Transfer repositories to codurance organization in Github
 - [ ] Migration to AWS
+- [x] BDD and retry for learning and financial
+  - [x] Resend in case of error + to be sure the mail has been sent (invoice)
+- [x] Test the main changes of the refactor (split the two calls from paycomet) in Azure.
+- [x] IP, get the ip from the request and prepare for development with a fixed IP
 - [x] Builders o fixtures for the tests.
 Equals when it is necessary.
 - [x] Handover approach - think about it
 - [x] BDD and edge cases: error cases